 I’m so excited to offer online postnatal yoga, available now!

-- 9 yoga classes (and counting!) to access any time (plus more added all the time)
+- 10 specialist postnatal yoga classes to access any time (plus more added all the time)

-- extra bonus technique videos to help with pelvic floor strength, carrying and lifting your baby safely and more
+- technique videos to help with pelvic floor strength, carrying and lifting your baby safely and more

 - audio recordings of breath exercises, meditations and other tips to help relax you

-- a 30% discount code for a little box of confidence cards to help you feel confident as you navigate through new parenthood
+- downloadable affirmation cards to make you feel confident as you navigate through parenthood

 About postnatal yoga

 When I had my son, I tried desperately to find a yoga class that was about me – not him.
 That sounds selfish but it isn’t – there are loads of great baby classes and groups and I’m really happy to keep the nursery rhymes and singing there.
 Practicing yoga postnatally helped me to feel calm and strong and be a better parent because of that.

 Postnatal bodies are wonderful, but things can feel very different after growing and birthing a baby.
 Having a baby doesn’t just end at the baby being in your arms.
 It’s my aim with this online offering that I provide you with practical, helpful yoga practices that will help you to navigate through life, relax and regain your strength in ways that are safe and sustainable.